gitpod-samples/cypress-sample/README.md

 # gitpod-cypress

-This is an unofficial repo demonstrating how to use Cypress with Gitpod.
+This is an repo demonstrates how to use Cypress with Gitpod.

 ## Setup